 Q

-Can I put my grass clippings in?
+Can I add my grass clippings?

 A